keymanapp/keyman/windows/src/test/manual-tests/caps-lock-stores/TestReadme.md

 ## CapsOnOnly/ShiftFreesCaps

 For these tests, use a keyboard with the `CapsOnOnly` and `ShiftFreesCaps` stores set.
-We call this keyboard _capscontrol_ below.
+We call this keyboard _shift_frees_caps_ below.

-Any keyboard with these stores set will work; if you don't have one at hand you can use the capscontrol.kmp
+Any keyboard with these stores set will work; if you don't have one at hand you can use the shift_frees_caps.kmp

-The _capscontrol.kmp_ keyboard will enable caps lock by pressing the `CapsLock` key, and will turn capslock off by pressing the `Shift` key.
+The _shift_frees_caps.kmp_ keyboard will enable caps lock by pressing the `CapsLock` key, and will turn capslock off by pressing the `Shift` key.
 The keyboard outputs _pass_ or _fail_ if following the test cases.

 **Note:** When testing in a virtual machine, use an on-screen keyboard (in VirtualBox: Input/Keyboard/Soft Keyboard) and observe the caps lock indicator of the on-screen keyboard.
 Using the hardware keyboard might show side effects with caps lock.

 ### Prerequisites before each test

 - Install a keyboard that has the `CapsOnOnly` and `ShiftFreesCaps` stores set, e.g.
-  `capscontrol.kmp`.
+  `shift_frees_caps.kmp`.
 - CapsLock is currently off
-- Currently active keyboard is _capscontrol_ keyboard
+- Currently active keyboard is _shift_frees_caps_ keyboard

 ### Test cases